Level 4 Diploma in Therapeutic Counselling

 Work ethically, safely and professionally as a counsellor.

-Work within a counselling relationship.
+Work within a therapeutic relationship.

-Work with client diversity in counselling work.
+Work with client diversity.

-Work within a user-centred approach to counselling.
+Work within a user-centred approach.

-Work with self-awareness in the counselling process.
+Work with self-awareness as a part of the counselling process.

 For funding details about this course click here

-Our Level 4 in More Detail
+Level 4 in More Detail

 We use a unique model to allow you to draw upon a range of counselling theories and concepts.
 We call our model The Connections Model.
 This model integrates really valuable counselling skills and ideas into practice.
 The Connections Model has been developed by our course director through years of counselling and psychotherapy practice and is based on the latest research being done within the counselling world.
 The Connections model helps counsellors to understand how mental health and wellbeing issues can be caused by a lack of connection between the different aspects of ourselves, our environment and to others.